OUR POLICIES

 c.
 Where consent is relied upon as a lawful basis for processing data, evidence of opt-in consent shall be kept with the personal data.

 d.
-Where communications are sent to individuals based on their consent, the option for the individual to revoke their consent should be clearly available and systems should be in place to ensure such revocation is reflected accurately in MXFD IT Support & Infrastructure systems.
+Where communications are sent to individuals based on their consent, the option for the individual to revoke their consent shall be clearly available, and systems shall be in place to ensure such revocation is accurately reflected in MXFD IT Support & Infrastructure systems.

 a.
 MXFD IT Support & Infrastructure shall ensure that personal data are adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed.